-The Republic of Finland is the most sparsely populated country in the European Union with a population of 5.2 million in 2011 spread over 338,145 square kilometres.
+The Republic of Finland is the most sparsely populated country in the European Union with a population of 5.4 million (October 2013) spread over 338,145 square kilometres.
 The Åland Islands, off the south-western coast, are an autonomous, demilitarised administrative province of Finland.
 Under the Finnish Constitution, Finland is a bilingual country with Finnish and Swedish as official languages.
 The capital of Finland is Helsinki.
 Finland celebrates its National Day (Independence Day) on 6 December.

 The current President is Mr Sauli Niinistö.
 Mr Niinistö was elected by popular vote on 5 February 2012 and took office on 1 March 2012.
 The next presidential elections will be held in approximately February 2018.

-Since the collapse of the Soviet Union, Finland has sought out new political and security structures and in 1995, along with Sweden and Austria, and was one of the first EU countries to join the euro zone in 1999.
+Finland became a member of the European Union in 1995, along with Sweden and Austria, and was one of the first EU countries to join the euro zone in 1999.
 Finland supports development of the EU's European Security and Defence Policy and is a non-NATO contributor to the International Security Assistance Force in Afghanistan.

-Finland has experienced a downturn in its economy, as the effects of the global financial and economic crisis hurt its export markets and industrial output.
-GDP diminished by 8.2 per cent in 2009, however bounced back to increase by 3.1 per cent in 2010 and is predicted to expand by 3.1 per cent in 2011.
-Unemployment was at 9.8 per cent in May 2011, slightly down from 2010.
-Inflation at 3.3 per cent in 2011.
 Finland has few natural energy resources.
 Nuclear power currently supplies almost 30 per cent of Finland’s electricity.
-The Finnish Parliament has approved the construction of three new nuclear reactors (Finland currently has four reactors) in order to meet increasing energy demand and reduce carbon emissions.
-Work on the fifth reactor started in 2005 but has experienced considerable delays and cost overrun and is not expected to go online in 2013.
+The Finnish Parliament approved the construction of three new nuclear reactors (Finland currently has four reactors) in order to meet increasing energy demand and reduce carbon emissions.
+Work on the fifth reactor, on Olkiluoto Island, started in 2005 but has experienced considerable delays and cost overrun and is not expected to go online until 2016.
 Parliament approved plans to build the sixth and seventh reactors in July 2010 but construction has not yet commenced.
 Finland's other energy options include increased use of natural gas and electricity imported from Russia.
-Renewable fuels account for around 25 per cent of Finland's energy mix.
+Renewable energy sources account for around 25 per cent of Finland's energy mix.

 Australia and Finland signed a bilateral social security agreement on 10 September 2008, which came into force on 1 July 2009.
-The social security agreement provides improved social security protection to people who have lived or worked in both Australia and Finland.
+The agreement provides improved social security protection to people who have lived or worked in both Australia and Finland.
 Other agreements between Australia and Finland include a Working Holiday Maker Arrangement and a Double Taxation Agreement.

-Total two-way merchandise trade between Australia and Finland in 2011 was A$1.3 billion (our 36th largest merchandise trade partner).
-Australia's exports to Finland in 2011 totalled A$320 million including coal, specialised machinery and parts, and alcoholic beverages.
-Finland's exports to Australia in 2011 totalled A$965 million, and included civil engineering equipment and parts, paper and paperboard, and paper and pulp mill machinery and parts.
+Total two-way merchandise trade between Australia and Finland in 2013 was A$894 million (our 46th largest merchandise trade partner).
+Australia's exports to Finland in 2013 totalled A$69 million comprising mainly coal and alcoholic beverages.
+Finland's exports to Australia in 2013 totalled A$825 million, and included paper and paperboard, civil engineering equipment and parts, specialised machinery and parts, and mechanical handling equipment and parts.